Load Balancing

 • Enable TCP keep‑alives so half‑open sockets on the active node are torn down quickly.

-• Whitelist only the Secret Server app‑server IPs.
+• Whitelist only the Secret Server app server and distributed engine IPs.

 • All other source IPs are rejected at the LB level.